 I’ve three Schengen visas in my passport so far.
 Other than the first time (when it was a self-planned trip) During the second and third trip was a media trip to where I was invited by a tourism board.
 And since my trip was sponsored by them, I did not have much problem obtaining the visa (read: how to contact tourism boards as a blogger).

 But when I applied for my Schengen travel visa for the first time, my case was rather unusual.
 Though I mentioned in the cover letter that I work as an independent travel blogger, technically I had no job and no regular source of income.
 But I mentioned it all very clearly in my cover letter.

 I wrote, “I’ve recently started travel blogging after quitting my job and so far I have been working as a freelance writer.
 But since my bank account has enough funds to cover my cost of living for the total duration of my travel in Europe, I should be fine to handle my travel costs”.

 Moreover, I had a return flight ticket and pre-booked accommodation throughout my intended time of stay in the Schengen territory, which gave the visa officer an assurance that my sole purpose for visiting Schengen states is travelling.

 So be very clear about why you are travelling and what all places are, and back them up with as many documents as you can — from transportation to hotels to everything else in between.
 Your inability to offer declarations about the purpose of travel and stay is among other biggest Schengen visa rejection reasons.

 Inability To Impress The VISA Officer

-And if anything is left, make sure you mention that in your cover.
+And if anything is left, make sure you mention that on your cover.

 Again, be very clear.
 Do everything very neatly.
-Predicting Schengen tourist visa rejection reasons are always very hard.
+Predicting Schengen tourist visa rejection reasons is always very hard.